learn-co-curriculum/ent-ds-del-3-2-working-with-xml/README.md

 ## Introduction
 When you retrieve information from an API, it is often stored in either an XML or a JSON format.
-In this lesson, we look at what XML is, the problems it solves, and provide a litle hands on experience working with it.
+In this lesson, we look at what XML is, the problems it solves, and provide some hands on experience working with it.

 ## Objectives
 You will be able to: